munshaw/my-systems-old/Server.md

 chown znc-admin /home/znc-admin/.znc/znc.pem
 ```

 Znc can be set to start automatically by adding `@reboot su znc-admin -c znc` to roots `crontab -e`.
+After rebooting, ZNC can be accessed via the web with `https://<server>:<znc-port>/`.